 - Changes to the tax system to resolve the ‘net pay anomaly’ whereby low earners do not benefit from tax relief on their contributions.”

-As the Government have, at the time of writing, taken a few steps to address the issue of the pensions gender pay gap, there are a few things you can do to reduce the gap.
+As the Government has taken a few steps to address the issue of the pensions gender pay gap there are still things you can do to reduce the gap.
 Here are some suggestions that might help:

 How can we help?

-For further advice on reviewing pensions arrangements or cash flow models which project forward potential income streams to calculate affordability and sustainability in retirement please get in touch with Zoe or another member of the team in Derby, Leicester or Nottingham on 0800 024 1976 or via our online form.
+For advice on or further information in relation to the subjects discussed in this article, please contact Jack or another member of the team in Derby, Leicester, or Nottingham on 0800 024 1976 or via our online form.

 Contact us